Psychedelic/cover-tool/README.md

-# Coverage - Cover build submission
+# `cover-builder` - Cover build submission tool

 Sign and submit a cover build request easily!

-Communicates with the [cover-validator](https://github.com/Psychedelic/cover-validator) for [cover](https://app.covercode.ooo/)
+Communicates with the [cover-validator](https://github.com/Psychedelic/cover-validator) API for [cover](https://app.covercode.ooo/)

-Reads the default (current) dfx identity, compatable with unencrypted pems
+Reads the default (current) dfx identity, compatable with unencrypted pems.

+Stores configuration in a `cover.json` file in the current working directory

 ## Installation/Usage